vikingeducation/assignment_sql_taste/README.md

 ```
 SELECT *
 FROM tutorial.billboard_top_100_year_end
-WHERE year = 1985 AND "group" NOT ILIKE '%Madonna%' AND "group" NOT ILIKE '%Phil
+WHERE year = 1985 AND ("group" NOT ILIKE '%Madonna%' AND "group" NOT ILIKE '%Phil
-Collins%';
+Collins%)';
 ```

 ```